On Vietoris--Rips complexes of hypercube graphs: Results

 Our main result is to characterize the homotopy type of the Vietoris--Rips complex of the hypercube graphs at scale parameter 2, which for convenience we restate below.
 It is easy to see that $\vr{Q_1}{2}$ and $\vr{Q_2}{2}$ are contractible.

 \begin{theorem-main} Let $n\ge 3$.
 The Vietoris--Rips complex $\vr{Q_n}{2}$ is homotopy equivalent to the $c_n$-fold wedge sum of 3-spheres, namely

 \end{theorem-main}

 We now build notation to be used in the proof of Theorem~\ref{thm:main}.
 Recall that the metric space $Q_n$ is the set of all $2^n$ binary strings of length $n$, namely the numbers from $0$ to $2^n-1$ written in binary, equipped with the Hamming distance.
-In order to obtain more examples to look at, we consider the metric spaces $V_m$, consisting of all numbers from $0$ to $m-1$ written as binary strings, also equipped with the Hamming distance.
+In order to enable proofs by induction, we consider the metric spaces $V_m$, consisting of all numbers from $0$ to $m-1$ written as binary strings, also equipped with the Hamming distance.
 Note that $V_{2^n}=Q_n$.
 To ease notation in the following proofs, we also switch to clique complex notation.
-Let $G_m^r $ be the graph whose vertex set is $V_m$, and that has an edge between two vertices if their Hamming distance is at most $r$.
+Let $G_m^r $ be the graph whose vertex set is $V_m$, and that has an edge between two vertices if their Hamming distance is at most $r$; see Figures~\ref{fig:Gm1} and~\ref{fig:Gm2}.
 Note that $\cl(G_m^r)=\vr{V_m}{r}$, and so in particular $\cl(G_{2^n}^r)=\vr{Q_n}{r}$.
 In Theorem~\ref{thm:Gm2} we give the homotopy types of $\cl(G_m^2)$ for all $m$, and hence Theorem~\ref{thm:main} will follow as a corollary after letting $m=2^n$.

-Let $L_m^r$ be the subgraph of $G_n^r$ induced by the vertex set consisting of the (open) neighborhood of the ``last" vertex $m-1$.
-That is, the vertices of $L_m^r$ are all vertices from $0$ up to $m-2$ whose Hamming distance from $m-1$ is at most $r$, and we have an edge between two vertices of $L_m^r$ if and only if their Hamming distance is at most $r$.
+Let $L_m^r$ be the subgraph of $G_m^r$ induced by the vertex set consisting of the (open) neighborhood of the ``last" vertex $m-1$.
+That is, the vertices of $L_m^r$ are all vertices from $0$ up to $m-2$ whose Hamming distance from $m-1$ is at most $r$, and we have an edge between two vertices of $L_m^r$ if and only if their Hamming distance is at most $r$; see Figure~\ref{fig:Lm2}.
 Note that $\cl(L_m^r)$ is the link of the vertex $m-1$ in the simplicial complex $\cl(G_m^r)$; this is the reason for our interest in the subgraphs $L_m^r$.